asyncedd/dots.nvim/README.md

 ## 😰 Quitting Nvim.
 You're stuck here forever!
 Muahahahah!
 You fell RIGHT into my trap!
 There's no way out! >:D

+## 😭 Problems.
+There's some problems that I will need to tackle.
+Lazy loading the plugin loader, ruined everything, but shows off the perfect 0ms!
+Neorg doesn't work properly etc...
+One solution is to bring all the plugin configs outside the specs.